Rights Literacy in Indigenous Migrant Communities: Priorities and New Frontiers in Guatemala, Mexico and the United States

 Event

-United Nations University Centre for Policy Research and members of the UK Research and Innovation-funded Life Facing Deportation Project invite you to a workshop on Rights Literacy in Indigenous Migrant Communities: Priorities and New Frontiers in Guatemala, Mexico and the United States.
+UNU-CPR and members of the UK Research and Innovation-funded Life Facing Deportation hosted a workshop on rights literacy in indigenous migrant communities in Guatemala, Mexico, and the United States.

-This virtual workshop will identify opportunities and challenges relating to indigenous migration and rights literacy and consider how to improve both knowledge and the exercise of rights by these populations.
-It will bring together UN actors, civil society, indigenous populations, and academia to exchange experiences and identify key areas for practice, policymaking and research.
+This virtual workshop identified opportunities and challenges related to indigenous migration and rights literacy and considered how to improve both knowledge and the exercise of rights by these populations.
+It brought together UN actors, civil society, indigenous populations, and academia to exchange experiences and identify key areas for practice, policymaking, and research.

-The event will consist of an opening introductory session and two interactive expert panel discussions and will be held with simultaneous interpretations in English and Spanish.
+The event consisted of an opening introductory session and two interactive expert panel discussions and was held with simultaneous interpretations in English and Spanish.

 Agenda